failure-driven/blog/content/post/rails-new.md

 One of the cool things about Rails camp though, is that it brings together people of all different experience levels and backgrounds.
 And who better to ask for help in spinning up a new Rails app than someone who'd never done it before?!

-Jess works on the help desk at the university of Sydney and a friend had recently got her into coding.
+Jess works on the help desk at a university and a friend had recently got her into coding.
 She'd started just a week before Rails Camp, installing ruby.
 Excited to get started, and very quickly we got snagged in various discussions around all the things going on.

 ### What's a Git?